10 Tips to Help Your Pet Beat the Heat!

 - Always provide plenty of cool, clean water for your animal.
 When away from home, carry a thermos with fresh water.

 - If you must take your pet along for the ride, don’t leave your pet alone in a parked vehicle.
-Even with the windows open, a parked car can quickly become a furnace.
-If the temperature outside is 80 degrees, the temperature inside your car can quickly climb to 120 degrees.
+Even with the windows open, a parked car can quickly become deadly.
+If the temperature outside is 80 degrees, the temperature inside your car can easily climb to 120 degrees.

 - In extremely hot weather, don’t leave your dog standing on the street, and keep walks to a minimum.
-Your canine companion is much closer to the hot asphalt and his body can heat up quickly.
-His paws can also burn on hot asphalt or concrete.
-If you’re going to be on hot pavement, consider bringing along a towel or blanket for your dog to rest on, giving his pads a break from the sweltering heat of the pavement.
+Your canine companion is much closer to the hot asphalt and their body can heat up quickly.
+Paws can also burn on hot asphalt or concrete.
+If you’re going to be on hot pavement, consider bringing along a towel or blanket for your dog to rest on, giving their pads a break from the sweltering heat.
 Be sure to allow for plenty of breaks and find shady spots to cool off.

 - Don’t force your animal to exercise in hot, humid weather.
 Exercise your pet in the cool of the early morning or evening.

 - Dogs can get sunburned too — don’t forget to protect hairless and light-coated dogs with sunscreen.

 - Always provide plenty of shade for an animal staying outside the house.
 Bring your pet inside during the heat of the day and let them rest in a cool part of your house.
 If you take your dog to the beach or park, make sure you can provide a shaded spot for resting.

 - A clean coat can help to prevent skin problems from the sun and heat, so keep your pet well groomed.